 The answer is no. 60% of customers will abandon a call after just one minute of waiting on hold.
 The world is moving at a rapid pace and your contact center needs to keep up.
 (Don’t worry, I won’t be pointing the finger throughout the entire blog, I actually have a solution for you – yay!)

 So, why did they hang up?
 Simple – your hold time was unacceptable.
 Long hold times mean lost sales, bigger service issues, and unhappy customers.
-Maybe you stayed within service levels, but the customer perception is really all that matters, and to them it was clearly too long.
-Maybe it was an unexpected spike in call volume – totally understandable and
+Maybe you stayed within service levels, but the customer perception is really all that matters, and to them, it was clearly too long.
+Maybe it was an unexpected spike in call volume – totally understandable.

-I know that it’s out of your control, but in that moment in time it changed the experience you delivered.
+I know that it’s out of your control, but at that moment in time, it changed the experience you delivered.
 This brings me to the golden question, “How can your contact center provide acceptable hold-times during peak season?”